Suspect used fake information to buy $37,000 car in Kansas - NewsBreak

 Suspect used fake information to buy $37,000 car in Kansas

 RILEY COUNTY—Law enforcement authorities are investigating alleged forgery and identity theft in Manhattan.
 Just after 1p.m.
-Monday, officers filed a report for theft...salinapost.com
+Monday, officers filed a report for theft...hutchpost.com

 RILEY COUNTY—Law enforcement authorities are investigating alleged forgery and identity theft in Manhattan.
 Just after 1p.m.
-Monday, officers filed a report for theft...salinapost.com
+Monday, officers filed a report for theft...hutchpost.com

 Comments / 0